DannyQuah/DannyQuah.github.io/_talks/2025-05-21-Kopi-Time-Taimur.Baig-DBS-Yes-New-World-Order.md

 To test this hypothesis, a body of evidence needs to be assembled.
 But the first item of that evidence is already visible, and it is this:  First day, Trump 1.0 tore up TPP.
 Then Japan and others decided to build CPTPP, excluding the US but based on much the same principles.
 Following that, however, at no time has Trump and his enduring associates said a single word about CPTPP.
 If the ideas in TPP were so awful and objectionable, why has CPTPP never been worth even mentioning?

-The answer is that the mood in America concerns itself a great deal about America, hardly at all about principles, ideas, or what else goes on in the rest of the world.
+The answer is that the mood in America concerns itself a great deal about America, but hardly at all about principles, ideas, or what else goes on in the rest of the world.
 The current administration, and America more generally for the next decades, care a lot about the things that lap up on America's shores.
 But anything beyond that is invisible to them.
 Today, the US administration is greatly concerned about China's manufacturing prowess.
-It does not want more exports that will continue to inflict the China Shock on America's workers, industries, and middle-class communities.
+It does not want more exports that will continue to inflict China Shock on America's workers, industries, and middle-class communities.
 It wants to trade with China and others, but on its own terms applied bilaterally: America will remain what it thinks of as a trading nation.
 But conditional on that, the US does not care if those Chinese exports go to some nation in Africa or the rest of Asia.
 America is shrewd enough, however, about chain-washing: China's exports elsewhere shouldn't be re-exported and end up in America.
 That would then be something that laps up on America's shores, and America will be strict about that.
 But apart from that, whatever.

-America does not have a plan for the international economic system, only for itself.
+While America warned us about revisionist powers such as China seeking to disrupt and then remake world order in their own image, today it is America disrupting the international system.
+But America doesn't have a plug-in replacement for the rules-based multilateral world order.
+It only wants to edit that international system, and then actually only those parts that touch it.

 Today US imports are about 11% of what the world exports in total.
 That import demand won't necessarily go away altogether, but it could well diminish.
 That reduction will be painful, both for the rest of the world and for Americans.
 But a shock of that magnitude is not going to shatter world order in the longer run.